Samvrith/RedVelvetCake/README.md

 # RedVelvetCake
-## I am going to explain the process of Red Velvet Cake
+## Hello everyone!!!
+Welcome to Samvrith's kitchen, today I will showing you how to make Red Velvet Cake!